enor2017/COMP3021-PA1/README.md

-## [Note] This code was copied from my [original repo](https://github.com/enor2017/COMP3021-Fall2021) on Sep 14, where previous commits can be found.

 # COMP3021 PA1: Inertia ASCII Game

 Inertia is a puzzle game, originally implemented by Ben Olmstead.
 The objective of this game is to collect all gems